stremovsky/ultimate-resources-android-devs/README.md

   * [Jack and Jill](http://tools.android.com/tech-docs/jackandjill) : New Android toolchain that comprises a compiler from Java programming language source to the Android dex file format.
 Very nice [post](http://trickyandroid.com/the-dark-world-of-jack-and-jill/) explaining it.

+  * [From Code to Dex](https://medium.com/upday-devs/from-code-to-dex-a-compilation-story-e1d62f63ad6a#.423ujz7ph) :  It tells you about the journey that your app’s code goes through, on its way to becoming part of dex files.

 - ##### Java 8

   * Talk by Jack Wharton on [Exploring Java's Hidden Costs](https://realm.io/news/360andev-jake-wharton-java-hidden-costs-android/)

+#### Continuous Integration

+- ##### Setup

+  * [How to set up a Continuous Integration server for Android development ](https://medium.com/@pamartineza/how-to-set-up-a-continuous-integration-server-for-android-development-ubuntu-jenkins-sonarqube-43c1ed6b08d3#.eflm04igy) :  It summarizes the installation steps for any developer that may be interested in setting up its own CI server involving Ubuntu + Jenkins + SonarQube.

 #### Third-party useful plugins/projects